Mincemeat

 When mince pies were legal again, they came back in a round form.

-In 1877, the Heinz company started selling prepared mincemeat, available in wooden buckets, stone crocks or glass jars.
+In the United States, the Heinz company started selling prepared mincemeat in the 1877.
+It was available in wooden buckets, stone crocks or in Heinz’s revolutionary idea of glass jars, allowing purchasers to inspect the contents.

 “Many recipes of the time called for rum, but Heinz used cider vinegar.
 Heinz also added candied citron to the recipe… A published Heinz recipe called for ‘fresh meat selected from the country’s best output; rich, white suet; large, juicy, faultless apples; Four-Crown Valencia confection raisins, carefully seeded; plump Grecian currants of exceptional flavor, each one thoroughly cleansed and purified; rich candied citron, orange and lemon peels.”
 [2]Skrabec, Quentin R. H.J.
 Heinz: A Biography.
 Jefferson, North Carolina: McFarland, 2009. pp 73 – 74.